-2.2.1.2 Wind Turbine Foundations
+2.2.1.3 Wind Turbine Foundations

-Wind turbine foundations, including any rebar or steel anchor bolts, will be removed to a depth of approximately 1 m below grade, so that pre-existing land uses can continue.
-Excavators mounted with hydraulic hammers and/or hydraulic shears will be used to break up and remove sections of the foundation, and removed concrete may be crushed using a mobile crushing unit before being loaded in dump trucks for disposal at an approved site.
+Wind turbine foundations, including any rebar or steel anchor bolts, will be removed to a depth of approximately 1 m below grade, so that existing land uses can continue.
+Excavators mounted with hydraulic hammers and/or hydraulic shears will be used to break up and remove sections of the foundation, and removed concrete may be crushed using a mobile crushing unit before being loaded in dump trucks for removal from the Project area.

-2.2.1.3 Pad-Mounted Transformers
+2.2.1.4 Pad-Mounted Transformers

 Pad-mounted transformers will be detached from the base of each wind turbine generator and foundation.
-A small crane will be used to lift the transformer onto a flatbed truck for removal.
+A small crane will be used to lift the transformer onto a flatbed truck for removal from the Project area.
 If possible, the pad-mounted transformers from the Project will be recycled for future use.

-2.2.1.4 Wind Turbine Access Roads
+2.2.1.5 Wind Turbine Access Roads